 Otherwise, lesbians and gay men mix freely with straight people in bars and clubs across the city.
 Being such a tolerant society, you are unlikely to experience any issues with displays of affection in public in Sweden and will be welcomed in most clubs and bars.
-Gothenburg is widely acknowledged as being the nightlife capital of Sweden, thanks largely to its considerable student population who congregate in the many cocktail lounges, lounges, pubs and late night clubs that dot the city.
+Stockholm might be widely considered the nightlife capital of Sweden, but nights out in Gothenburg are anything but boring thanks to innovative party organizers, (slightly) more affordable prices and an alternative / underground music scene.
+The large student population here also helps, who congregate in the many cocktail lounges, lounges, pubs and late night clubs that dot the city.

 There are no defined nightlife areas in Gothenburg – but the Inom Vallgraven shopping district hosts the only two permanent gay nightlife spots and most of the larger clubs dot the main boulevard Avenyn.
 Most bars close around midnight or 2 am with nightclubs usually close around 3 am.
 Credit cards are widely accepted, but cash is not – and some bars and clubs have a minimum of 22 or 25 years old age policy

 Casual is usually the dress code here, but those Viking’s are so effortlessly chic this might require a bit more effort from us foreigners.
 Alcohol is not cheap here so house parties are very popular in Gothenburg.
 If you get the opportunity to ask around on the gay apps for happening events or check out the Facebook pages of the two on-going gay party series here.